TaylorGooge/XiangqiGame/README.md

 ## Download-
-To play this game fork this repo and run the xiangqigame.py file on the commandline.
+To play this game clone this repo and run the xiangqigame.py file on the commandline.

 ## Getting started-
 You begin the game by instantiating a game object.
 This will set up the board in the standard configuration. <br/>